 TVR S3

-Why did I buy it?
-It has chassis rot and it leaks, but then they all do that.
-It's slower than the Westfield it replaced, doesn't handle as well, costs more to insure and is going to be a source of trouble.
-It does sound good though.... and it is a useable car and 1 year on it is still here.
+So why did I buy it?
+It had chassis rot and it leaked, but then apparently they all do.
+It was slower than the Westfield it replaced, didn't handle as well, cost more to insure and is apparently going to be a source of trouble because it is a TVR.
+It does sound good though.... and it is a useable car.

 The following week I viewed car number 2.
 It was raining which is never a good thing when viewing cars.
 It leaked, was kept outside most of the year, the nearside door mirror had been ripped off, the passenger seat was split.
 Underneath didn't look good.
 Corrosion on the outriggers and what looked like a rust split in the offside trailing arm.
 I didn't really want that amount of work this year so wanted to walk away.
 I don't know who's side Louise was on but she wanted me to drive it and see if I liked it.
 I reluctantly agreed so off I went with the seller for a quick loop of his town.
 Still didn't want it though but the seller needed to sell and he ventured a price way under the asking price and this reflected the required work (or so I thought) and a deal was struck.